YarinOmesi/rootkit_research/README.md

 write `modprobe` in linux terminal worked, and `man modprobe` confirmed it.
 ---
 seems to be that there are 2 locations for modules `/lib/modules/uname -r/` and  `/sys/modules`

+I used `insmod` and `rmmod`, could not make modprobe work

+when tring to delete my module getting `modprobe: FATAL: Module yarin_message not found.`.

 ### Listing Current Loaded Modules